 How to Measure Weight Training Results

-Before you begin your workout plan, create your goal with a goal tracker such as the one found on this website.
+Before you begin your workout plan, create your goal with a goal tracker.
 Record your body weight along with some general measurements so that you know what your starting numbers are.

 You can use a tape measure to measure the circumference of your upper arms, your forearms, your upper thighs, and your calves.
 You can also measure your waist and hips.

 When you first begin working out, re-measure your muscles and waist after two weeks to see if you are showing any results yet.

 Do not get discouraged if the results are not apparent right away.
 If you are working out correctly then you are on your way to seeing the results, whether it happens right away or if it takes eight weeks or longer.